Are you having a hard time comparing natural gas vs propane generators?

 Really think you’d need more than one fuel source for your generator in case of an emergency?
 I suggest you go for a dual-fuel or tri-fuel generator instead of modifying your existing propane generator.

 How Long Will a Generator Run on a 20lb Tank of Propane?

-The amount of time your generator will run on a 20lb tank of propane doesn’t just depend on the volume of fuel that you have.
-Other factors such as the horsepower of the generator and the load applied on it also come into play.
+The amount of time your generator will run on a 20lb (ca. 9 kg) tank of propane doesn’t just depend on the volume of fuel that you have.
+Other factors such as the horsepower of the generator and the load applied to it also come into play.

 Let’s assume that we have a 10-horsepower generator that typically operates at 50% load, which means it runs at 5hp.
 Now, 1 horsepower produces 500 watts of energy per hour under load, so 5hp generates 2,500 watts.